 Overview of Waco

-Those looking for Waco apartments for rent may come to this city of 126,697 residents to attend one of the three colleges located in the metropolis, or simply to enjoy the high quality of life offered in the "Heart of Texas."
+Birthplace of Dr. Pepper soda and home of the Texas Ranger Hall of Fame and Museum, Waco, Texas, has major attractions as well as a rich history that dates back to a time when mammoths walked the earth.
+Those looking for Waco apartments for rent may come to this city of more than 126,700 residents to attend one of the three colleges located in the metropolis, or simply to enjoy the high quality of life offered in the "Heart of Texas."

-Living in Waco, TX
+Living in Waco

-Waco Work and Study
+Apartments in Waco Work and Study

-Many people seek out rentals in Waco to attend Baylor University, a private Baptist university that has been nationally ranked as a liberal arts institution.
+Its location on the manufacturing and technology corridor between Austin and Dallas has helped Waco evolve into a hub of trade, transportation, utilities and manufacturing, but education, healthcare and government are also top employers in the area.
+Many people seek out apartments for rent in Waco apartments to attend Baylor University, a private Baptist university that has been nationally ranked as a liberal arts institution.
 However, the city is also home to McLennan Community College and Texas State Technical College Waco, offering a vast array of educational opportunities to residents.